ckan/extensions.ckan.org/extensions/scheming.md

 Requirements
 ============

-This plugin relies on the latest master branch of ckan (including at least commit e909360) or the upcoming 2.3 release of ckan
+This plugin is compatible with CKAN 2.3 or later.

 Configuration